 Simplify the Checkout Process

-Remember, every time that next page loads, your customer can change their mind and abandoned the process.
+Remember, every time that next page loads, your customer can change their mind and abandon the process.

 Advertise Your Site's Security

-Make it a point to prominently display your site’s trust seals.
-A survey done by Baymard shows that people trust Norton and Verisign the most.
+Make it a point to display your site's trust seals prominently.
+For example, a survey done by Baymard shows that people trust Norton and Verisign the most.